How to Stretch Your Straw Hat Easily | Six Best Methods

 1. Read the Care Label

 First things first!
-DO NOT miss reading the tiny label sticking in your hat.
-The care label of your hat can give you a lot of information about the material, do’s, and don’t of your hat.
-Reading the label before itself might direct you to the right path.
+DO NOT miss reading the tiny label in your hat.
+The care label of your hat can give you a lot of information about the material and do’s and don’ts of your hat.
+Reading the label first might direct you to the best method for stretching your hat and help you avoid damaging it in the process.

 2. Don’t Overstretch

-As you’ve already known, straw is different from other materials.
-So, stretching them beyond an extent can cause irreversible damage.
-So, DO NOT try to overstretch them.
+As you already know, straw is different from other materials.
+So, stretching straw hats too far can cause irreversible damage.
+So, be careful and DO NOT try to overstretch them.

 After wetting and stretching your hat, DO NOT dry them under the sunlight.
 Excess heat on the straw makes your hat shrink into a smaller size.
 A hat form is always the best option to dry your hat and maintain its shape throughout its lifetime.